Mediation: A Tin Can Phone Metaphor

 Relevant Documents: Any documents that support your position, such as financial statements, tax returns, contracts, invoices, or other legal documents.
 Bring any notes you prepared.

-Identification: A government-issued ID might be required to enter a building, for formal proceedings or to notorize a settlement agreement.
+Identification: A government-issued ID might be required to enter a building, for formal proceedings or to notarize a settlement agreement.

-Personal Items: Bring a bottle of water, a snack, and something distract your during a lunch break such as a book or tablet and something to help you cope with stress like fidget toys.
+Personal Items: Bring a bottle of water, a snack, and something to distract you during a lunch break such as a book or tablet and something to help you cope with stress like fidget toys.

 Mediation is emotionally taxing.
 Here are some techniques to help you to relax: